Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Detect harmful or abusive language in the text.
+- Detect harmful or abusive language from a body of text.

 - Generate alerts for flagged content.